 In 2011, Great Plains Energy executed an organizational realignment and voluntary separation program to assist in the management of overall costs within the level reflected in the Company's retail electric rates and to enhance organizational efficiency.
-Great Plains Energy recorded expense of \$12.7 million in 2011 related to this voluntary separation program reflecting severance and related payroll taxes provided by the Company to employees who elected to voluntarily separate from the Company.
+Great Plains Energy and KCP&L recorded expense of \$12.7 million and \$9.2 million, respectively, in 2011 related to this voluntary separation program reflecting severance and related payroll taxes provided to employees who elected to voluntarily separate from the Company.
 In 2012, KCP&L deferred \$4.3 million of expense related to the voluntary separation program to a regulatory asset for recovery in rates beginning January 1, 2013, pursuant to KCP&L's December 2012 KCC rate order.